ouya/docs/enable_xiaomi_support.md

     <uses-permission android:name="android.permission.READ_PHONE_STATE"/>
 ```

+## Receipt Checking ##

+* If your game has in-app-purchases, be sure to check for receipts when the application starts.
+This is important to verify entitlement purchases for premium games and demo games with paid unlock.

 ## Review the OUYA Everywhere Documentation ##

 * Be sure to review the [OUYA Everywhere Documentation](https://github.com/ouya/docs/blob/master/ouya-everywhere.md) for your engine.